YTech-NZ/website_frontend/README.md

 # React Template
 Template for a website built in React + Typescript + Sass, following best practices.
+Refer to the wiki for queries or contact John or Kenneth

 ## Run Website
 Ensure all dependencies are installed